chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 * What is your experience with semantic modeling?
 * What challenges have you encountered so far?

-To better align this session with your needs, please join a short interactive Mentimeter poll.
+To tailor this session to your needs, please take part in a short interactive Mentimeter poll.

 **How to**

-* Please open Mentimeter via the provided following link and enter the code **or** to join the survey session by using the QRcode.
+* Open Mentimeter via the link and enter the code **or** scan the QR code to join.
-* Once everyone is in, I’ll open the questions one by one — please answer step by step.
+* I will open the questions one by one — please answer step by step.
-* We will wait until everyone has answered before moving on.
+* We will move on only after everyone has responded.
-* This survey is anonymous and no personal data will be collected!
+* The survey is anonymous and no personal data is collected.

-* Thank you for participating!
+**Thank you for participating!**

  <table>
     <tr>